Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Visit “the Grand Canyon of the East” within Pisgah National Forest.

-As one of the most well-known and photographed areas in Western North Carolina, it’s safe to say that Linville Gorge and Falls is captivating.
+Linville Gorge and Falls is captivating, and it’s one of the most well-known and photographed areas in the state.
 The gorge itself is 12 miles long and Linville Falls has a 90-foot drop.

-This area is especially fantastic if you’re a more experienced hiker.
+This Linville Gorge area is especially fantastic if you’re an experienced hiker.
 Tons of challenging hiking trails offer rewarding views and there are plenty of places for camping and backpacking.

 Merchant’s Millpond State Park